NYLA People Power: Organizational Leadership

 Mariana Harvey (Yakama)

 Mariana, is an enrolled member of the Yakama Nation and was born and raised in Seattle, WA.
 She graduated in 2008 from Fort Lewis College with a BA in American Indian Studies.
 Mariana brings a wealth of experience to her leadership role with NYLA, including previous work with several Native non-profits, student organizations, the Yakama Nation, work with regional food sovereignty movements and with Native youth.

 Mariana serves the Affiliated Tribes of Northwest Indians (ATNI) Youth Committee dedicated to increase the leadership capacity in tribal youth across ATNI member tribes.
 She is a contributing affiliate to the Northwest Native Plants and Foods Collective which aims to catalyze the indigenous foods and medicines revolution by raising awareness, mobilizing communities and supporting culture.
 Mariana enjoys gathering foods & medicines, making earrings, singing and is also passionate about creating spaces for all members of our community to thrive and belong.
-Mariana is an alumna of the NYLA Fellowship.
+Mariana is an alumna of the NYLA Leadership Society.

 Jesse Shortbull (Oglala Lakota)

 NYLA Co-Founder/Communications Manager